-The Mid-Coast Corridor stretches from Downtown San Diego north to University City.
-It will connect residents, businesses, employees and students in Downtown San Diego, Little Italy, Middletown, Old Town, Midway, Linda Vista, Bay Park, Clairemont, the beach communities, UCSD, and University City with destinations and activity centers in Downtown San Diego, Mission Valley, East County and South County.
+The Mid-Coast Corridor stretches from Downtown San Diego north to the University Community area.
+It will connect residents, businesses, employees and students in Downtown San Diego, Little Italy, Middletown, Old Town, Midway, Linda Vista, Bay Park, Clairemont, the beach communities, UC San Diego, and University Community with destinations and activity centers in Downtown San Diego, Mission Valley, East County, and South County.

 What route will the Mid-Coast Trolley take and where will stations be located?

-Nine new stations will be constructed at Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Center, Pepper Canyon (serving UCSD west campus), Voigt Drive (serving UCSD east campus), Executive Drive, and the terminus station at the Westfield UTC transit center.
+Nine new stations will be constructed at Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Center, Pepper Canyon (serving UC San Diego west campus), Voigt Drive (serving UC San Diego east campus), Executive Drive, and the terminus station at the UTC transit center.

 When will the project be complete?

-The current schedule indicates that service will begin in 2021.
+The current schedule indicates that service will begin in late 2021.